Skip to content

 IMG-20220619-WA0000

-The ‘See Myself in Books’ project aims to vary the literacy resources in primary schools and promote ethnic diversity through the books children read.
+Our ‘See Myself in Books’ project aims to expand the variety of literature in primary schools and celebrate diversity through the books that children read.

-You can download the resources, and if you are a teacher at a primary school in the Manchester Local Authority area, you can apply for your free mini library by emailing Cheryl Pridgeon Cheryl.Pridgeon@manchester.gov.uk or Margaret Duff Margaret.Duff@manchester.gov.uk
+If you are a teacher at a primary school in the Manchester Local Authority area interested in receiving a collection, email Cheryl Pridgeon Cheryl.Pridgeon@manchester.gov.uk or Margaret Duff Margaret.Duff@manchester.gov.uk.

 Back to top